What to Write on a Resume

 Although this page is about what to write, you also need to know what not to write.
 Personal facts such as your age, gender or marital status are not typically included.
 In the US these details are not to be taken into consideration when screening candidates so they provide no value in your writing.
 More details about this topic can be found in our article about illegal interview questions.

 It is standard practice for an employer to request the names of two or three references who can vouch for you, to verify your skills and accomplishments.
-People may want to put them at the bottom of the document, these references are to be submitted on a separate page not on your resume.
+People may want to put them at the bottom of this document, these references are to be submitted on a separate page not on your resume.
 Sometimes people will include the names and contact information of their references within the experience and education sections listing them with each job or school, this is also improper etiquette.
-Our free reference page creator can help you to write them.
+No references on this document!
+Our free reference page creator can help you to write them properly.